matloff/dsld/README.md

 - **DsldOHunting**: Proxy hunting--searches for variables O that predict S.
 - **DsldConditsDisparity**: Plots mean Y against X for each level of S, revealing potential Simpson's Paradox-like differences under specified conditions
 - **DsldConfounders**: Analyzes confounding variables in a dataframe
-- **DsldFreqPCoord**:  wrapper for the freqparcoord function from the freqparcoord package
+- **DsldFreqPCoord**:  Wrapper for the freqparcoord function from the freqparcoord package
-- **FairML wrappers**: wrappers for FairML functions from FairML package
+- **FairML wrappers**: Wrappers for several FairML functions via the FairML package
-- **EDFFair Wrappers**: wrappers for EDFFair functions from EDFFair package
+- **EDFFair Wrappers**: Wrappers for several EDFFair functions via the EDFFair package